Is fixed VoIP the right choice for your business?

 Ultimately, fixed VoIP phone numbers are a way to get a phone number that’s trustworthy enough for any business use case, with the improved call quality and reliability of an internet connection.

-How Fixed VoIP Works
+How fixed VoIP Works

+Even though a VoIP number functions the same as a traditional phone number, due to VoIP origination, VoIP numbers offers features that an ordinary number doesn't.
 Although a fixed VoIP number connects to the PSTN, a fixed VoIP phone number mostly uses the PSTN to establish the address assigned to the phone number.

-The obvious difference between a fixed and non-fixed VoIP phone number is that you can use a non-fixed VoIP number from just about anywhere in the world.
-Whereas you can only use a fixed VoIP number from the location assigned to that fixed VoIP number.
+The obvious difference between a fixed and non-fixed VoIP phone number is that you can use a non-fixed VoIP number from just about anywhere in the world, whereas you can only use a fixed VoIP number from the location assigned to that fixed VoIP number.

-However, this difference leads to other differences.
+However, this leads to other differences.

 First, you must have a physical location in the country where you want to get a fixed VoIP phone number.
 For example, if you want a fixed VoIP phone number for the United States, you need to have a physical location inside the United States for that phone number.
 Conversely, non-fixed phone numbers can be provisioned from anywhere.